| Sunday | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday |

 23154 Wetstone Ln., California, MD 20619

-St. Mary's County Health Department Outreach
+St. Mary's County Health Department

-The St. Mary's Health Department will be providing community members with a variety of health department resources for programs, such as information about our tobacco cessation programs, as well as our free colon cancer screenings, colonoscopies, and mammograms programs, health insurance/medicaid information, and information about our asthma programs and so much more.
-We will also provide community members with COVID-19 resources and will also offer on site registration for COVID-19 vaccinations and boosters for anyone who is interested/eligible.
-Fun promotional items will be provided, too!
+Information will be provided about tobacco cessation programs, free colon cancer screenings, colonoscopies, and mammograms programs, health insurance/Medicaid information, and information about asthma programs and so much more.
+We will also provide community members with COVID-19 resources and will also offer on-site registration for COVID-19 vaccinations and boosters for anyone who is interested/eligible.

 Mobile Library Stop at Loffler Senior Center